Jennifer Hyatt, Counseling & Wellness has been offering virtual (online) Telehealth therapy sessions since 2017.

-Similarily, online therapy is not appropriate for clients with severe psychiatric conditions who require more close and direct treatment.
+Similarly, online therapy is not appropriate for clients with severe psychiatric conditions who require a higher level of care via direct treatment.

 Online therapy may not be a good fit for you if you are not comfortable with technology.
-With this, I am able to offer the free consultation online through a secure and confidential platform to, in a way, test the waters and determine if online therapy and technology will be a good fit for you.
+With this, your therapist may be able to offer a consultation online through a secure and confidential platform in order to, in a way, test the waters and determine if online therapy and technology may be a good fit for you.

 Connectivity and reliability of your online service provider.
 Clients will need to ensure they have the proper internet speed in order to reliably connect to an online session.
-With this, if you can stream a Netflix movie, you should be good to go; however, your therapist will review a plan should a technology issue arise.
+With this, if you can stream an online movie, you should be good to go; however, your therapist will review a backup plan should a technology issue arise.